MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-delete-remittance-payment-orders.md

 ## To delete a remittance payment order

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Delete rem. payment order**, and then choose the related link.
-2. In the **Delete rem. payment order** page, fill in the fields as described in the following table.
+2. On the **Delete rem. payment order** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|